 This will track the body’s metabolism, controls the digestive system.
 It regulates sensory perceptions, our ability to differentiate between what is right and wrong.
 Moreover, it governs the fire element of the body.
 Pitta reflects the fire and water elements.

-It controls muscle growth.
-Stability of the body and its strength, weight, and the immune system.
+It controls muscle growth, body stability and strength, balances weight, and immune system.
 Kapha reflects the water and Earth element.

 Pitta imbalance can create traits of anger, jealousy, and inflammation.
 It can also lead to migraines, difficulty sleeping, and hyperactive metabolism.
 An imbalance in Kapha can lead to attachment, greed.
 Not ready to change, low on motivation, and can also lead to water retention.

-So all these doshas and elements must work in tandem, which will lead to a good quality of life and enhance sleep quality.
+All these doshas and elements must work in tandem, leading to a good quality of life and enhancing sleep quality.

 Ayurveda empowers us to learn about these elements.